kotlin-hands-on/hands-on/Introduction to Coroutines/08_Channels.md

 }
 ```

-Since we call the `receive` calls consequently, no additional synchrnonization is needed.
+Since we call the `receive` calls consequently, no additional synchronization is needed.

 #### Solution

 As in the `loadContributorsProgress` function, you create the `allUsers` variable to store
 the intermediate states of "all contributors" list.
 When you receive each new list from the channel,
-you add it to the list of all users and aggregate the result and update the state using "updateState" `callback`:
+you add it to the list of all users, aggregate the result and update the state using the `updateState` callback:

 ```kotlin
 suspend fun loadContributorsChannels(